-A maximum of 500 hours will be accepted.
+Normally a maximum of 500 hours will be accepted.
 To determine how many transfer hours the school accepts is based on passing a practical and written test and what is allowed by state board.
-All cosmetology transfer students must complete a minimum of 1000 hours.
+In most cases, cosmetology transfer students must complete a minimum of 1000 hours to obtain the Paul Mitchell culture and educational program.

-- 1. Pass a practical test with a minimum of 75% on the following criteria: - Demonstrate State Board Sanitation and Disinfection - Finger Wave with 6 pin-curls - Color and Lightener Applications (Must perform four) - Permanent Wave (10 rods) - · Chemical relaxer applications (virgin, re-touch) - Marcel iron work demonstrating the three base curl placements. - · Haircut, style and finish of your choice (to complete on a doll head or model) - 2.
+- 1. Pass a practical test with a minimum of 75% on the following criteria: - Demonstrate State Board Sanitation and Disinfection - Finger Wave with 6 pin-curls - Color and Lightener Applications (Must perform four) - Permanent Wave (10 rods) - Chemical relaxer applications (virgin, re-touch) - Marcel iron work demonstrating the three base curl placements. - · Haircut, style and finish of your choice (to complete on a doll head or model) - 2.
 Pass a written exam with a minimum of 75% passing